 The land cover maps stratify forests into four strata (Figure 2) which have been adopted for assigning emission factors to different forest types.
 These strata are described in Chapter 2 of this report and follow the three forest ecozones of Kenya (Dryland forest areas, Montane & Western Rain forest areas and Coastal & Mangrove forest areas) defined by altitude and climate (Wass, 1995).
 The specific characteristics of the forests in each stratum are described in Annex 2.
-The fourth stratum is a management stratum comprising of commercial plantation forest areas managed by Kenya Forest Service (KFS), which spread across the ecozones.
+The fourth stratum is a 136,902 ha management stratum comprising of commercial Public Plantation forest areas managed by Kenya Forest Service (KFS), which spread across the ecozones.
 Non forest areas refer to Cropland, Grassland, Wetland, Settlement and Other land corresponding to the IPCC guidelines3.

 A second level stratification on the three strata based on ecozones (Dryland forest areas, Montane & Western Rain forest areas and Coastal & Mangrove forest areas) was done on the basis of canopy closure.
-The resultant canopy classes are: 15-40 % (Open), 40-65 % (Moderate), and above 65 % (Dense).
-However, for the Plantation forest category managed by Kenya Forest Service (KFS), no subdivisions were done by canopy closure.
+The resultant canopy classes based on the forest definition described in Chapter 2, are: 15-40 % (Open), 40-65 % (Moderate), and above 65 % (Dense).
+However, for the Public Plantation forest category managed by Kenya Forest Service (KFS), no subdivisions were done by canopy closure.
 This results to a total of 10 forest strata (Table 1).
 A conversion of a forest in a lower canopy class (e.g. open forest) to a higher canopy class (e.g. dense forest) results to Enhancement of Carbon stocks.
 Similarly a conversion of higher canopy forest to a lower canopy forest results to reduction in carbon stocks and is a forest degradation activity.

-3 Note that the SLEEK mapping system has not allowed separation of settlement (built up areas) and Otherlands as described by the IPCC guidelines
+3Note that the SLEEK mapping system has not allowed separation of settlement (built up areas) and Otherlands as described by the IPCC guidelines